 Predictability is very important for an intuitive and transparent eLearning experience.
 Learners are often met with either too many or too few options when navigating which leads to confusion and lack of trust.
 While too much information can distract the learner from the goal, too little information can make them feel under-confident.

-When at school, the students know exactly what their schedule for the day is going to be, what subjects they’re going to learn, and which teacher to get in touch with for any queries they may have.
+When at school, students know exactly how their schedule for the day looks like, what subjects they’ll learn, and which teacher to get in touch with for any queries they may have.
 This makes the task seem easier and effortless to them.

 Similarly, a predictable design makes the user feel confident and prepared.
 Learners should never have to ask questions like ‘How do I close this pop-up?’, ‘How do I submit my task?’ or ‘How do I move to the next module?’
 What to do next and how should come naturally to them.
 In a nutshell, it is always better to follow commonly accepted patterns while designing.

 Content and Communication

 A good design for eLearning allows the learner to identify information that is relevant to them without making it overbearing.
 The content should be easy to scan, written in small paragraphs, and precise with correct headings and subheadings that summarize the text.

-Although content design falls largely under the domain of Instructional Design, we often recommend best practices that help our clients in personalizing the content.
+Although content design falls largely under the domain of Instructional Design, we often recommend the best practices that help our clients in personalizing the content.

-Isolation and lack of support are often considered to be the pitfalls of a bad design for eLearning and also, the frequently-cited culprits for lack of engagement.
+Isolation and lack of support are often considered to be the pitfalls of a bad design for eLearning and are frequently cited as culprits for lack of engagement.

-While this term seems inextricably associated with eLearning, it has also been with us in the traditional classroom setting for a long time, be it in the form of awarding stickers or points for meeting the academic objectives or using role-play and simulation techniques to teach certain topics.
+While this term seems inextricably associated with eLearning, it has been a part of the traditional classroom setting for a long time – be it in the form of awarding points for meeting academic objectives, or using role-play techniques to teach certain topics etc.

-It uses the game elements as a reward for completing the already existing training modules.
-Think of badges, leaderboards, motivation triggers, or progress bars at the end of a module as an example.
+It uses the game elements as a reward for completing training modules.
+Think of badges, leader-boards, motivation triggers, or progress bars as examples.

-Gamification, in designing for eLearning interfaces, not only makes learning fun but at the same time increases retention of what has been learned.
-Instant feedback helps the learners understand what they already know and also what they should know.
+While designing for eLearning interfaces, gamification not only makes learning fun but at the same time increases retention of what has been learnt.
+Instant feedback helps the learners understand what they already know and what they should know.

 Micro-interactions: Focusing on Details

 A stellar learning experience means more visits and a better conversion rate.
-While these are only some essential basics of a good design, there’s more to it.
+While these are only some essential basics of a good design, there’s much more to it.